Adwaith5178/supermarket/README.md

 The project is built using a modern full-stack architecture to ensure scalability and real-time performance:

-Frontend: React.js (for a responsive, component-based user interface),Python, Javascript
+Frontend: React.js (for a responsive, component-based user interface),Javascript

-Backend: Node.js & Express.js (handling API routing and server-side logic).
+Backend: Node.js & Express.js (handling API routing and server-side logic),Python

 Database: MongoDB (NoSQL database for flexible product and transaction storage).